 “Darling, I don’t want to worry you,” she said.
-Could one inspire any more worry than by uttering a sentence like that?
+Could one inspire any more worry than by voicing a statement like that?

-I let my fingers drift idly over my belly, my cantaloupe belly, firm and round with Ten.
-I was seven months pregnant.
+I watched my fingers drift over my belly, my cantaloupe belly, firm and round with my first son.
+I was seven months' pregnant.

-The woman who’d be a first-time grandmother in several weeks' time pressed on.
+The woman who’d be a new grandmother within weeks pressed on.
 “I had a biopsy.
 And it’s cancer, but there’s no need for you to lift a finger.
 Your brother has found me the best doctor, and this will be taken care of.
 So don’t worry about a thing.
 Your job is to grow that wonderful child.”

 And I wept.

-By the time Ten was born, my mother had undergone two surgeries and was well into a course of radiation therapy.
+By the time my son was born, my mother had undergone two surgeries and was well into a course of radiation therapy.

 She survived her cancer.
 But barely.
 And life for her, for me, too?
 It would never be the same.

-Seven months pregnant with Six, I was making coffee when the telephone rang.
+Seven months' pregnant with my second son, I was making coffee when the telephone rang.
 It was my mother, calling from Manhattan, calling from the very apartment in which I’d been raised.

 “Mmm,” I replied absently.
 Yes, I minimized.
 But understand this: I didn’t have room in my head to imagine that a plane crashing into a building could be anything but an accident.
 I suppose that I was too busy gestating a baby, by definition the most optimistic of undertakings.
 Or maybe this was simply an unimaginable event for anyone — for everyone.

 Ten minutes later my calm, controlled husband called me, and for once he was neither calm nor controlled.
 Instead he shrieked, “Turn on the TV, Sarah!”
 So I did.
-I sat on the edge of the bed in front of our small television, holding onto Six (who on a dime felt unbearably heavy), tracing the contours of my expansive belly, just as I had done with Ten.
+I sat on the edge of the bed in front of our small television.
+I held onto my incipient baby, who suddenly felt unmanageably heavy, and I traced the contours of my expansive belly, just as I had done with my first son, once.

 How else can one protect fetuses from terrible news?
 I would have covered their eyes and ears if only I could have tunneled my way in.